tool-bin/ukbcc/README.md

 2. unzip downloaded file
 3. add the directory to the path (`export PATH=$PATH:<pathToInstallation>`)
 4. execute driver once to make sure your computer trust the distributor (on mac: right click, open, trust developer. double click will not work)
-5. during installation of `ukbcc`, a credentials.py file will be created if it doens't exist already.
+5. during installation of `ukbcc`, a credentials.conf file will be created if it doens't exist already.
 Enter correct credentials (application ID, user name, and password) to access UKBB or use file as a template to create your own in the location of choice.
 For Firefox:
 1. download [driver](https://github.com/mozilla/geckodriver/releases)
 2. unzip downloaded file
 3. add the directory to the path (`export PATH=$PATH:<pathToInstallation>`)
-4. during installation of `ukbcc`, a credentials.py file will be created if it doens't exist already.
+4. during installation of `ukbcc`, a credentials.conf file will be created if it doens't exist already.
 Enter correct credentials (application ID, user name, and password) to access UKBB or use file as a template to create your own in the location of choice.

 ### Downloads
 In order to make full use of this module, you will need to download the following files: